Below is a list of frequently asked questions to help our community better understand COVID-19 vaccines.

 A: If you received your vaccinations from the Oldham County Health Department, please call 502-222-3516 ext.
 160. If you received your vaccinations from another Kentucky provider, please call or email the Kentucky Immunization Registry at 502-564-0038 or firstname.lastname@example.org.
 If you were vaccinated at an out of state provider, please contact that provider's office for additional information.

 Q: Currently, three vaccines are authorized and recommended to prevent COVID-19: Pfizer COVID-19 vaccine, Moderna COVID-19 vaccine, and Johnson & Johnson’s Janssen COVID-19 Vaccine.
-Which one is OCHD providing and why?
+Which one is OCHD providing?

 Q: Is the COVID-19 vaccine safe?

 A: Yes.
 Evidence continues to show all 3 vaccines are very safe and highly effective at providing immunity against COVID.
-Most current cases of COVID are occurring within unvaccinated people.
+Most severe cases of COVID are occurring within unvaccinated people.
 Severe disease resulting in hospitalization indicate up to 99% of these individuals are unvaccinated.
-Risk for severe disease is virtually eliminated in vaccinated people.
 Therefore, it is much safer to get the vaccine rather than take a risk of contracting COVID.

 Q: What does it mean to be fully vaccinated?